distribusion/retailer_api_documentation/source/includes/_connections.md

 On our side we parallelize the outbound requests to the operating carrier integration systems to include as many connections as we're able to get from marketing carriers (excluding those which couldn't respond in time).

+You can also add two optional parameters in the header:

+- `accept-encoding` with `deflate, gzip` value in order to receive compressed responses, reducing network time.
+- `collect_within` with an integer representing the maximum time (in seconds) allowed by our application to retrieve results from operators.
+This value can range from 1 to 10.

 ### HTTP Request